Fokker F.VIII: Finnish service

-The Finnish Air Force's sole Fokker F.VIII was ex-KLM Wasp-powered H-NAEI, production number 5046.
+The Finnish Air Force's sole Fokker F.VIII was the ex-KLM Wasp-powered H-NAEI, production number 5046.
 KLM's West Indies division used it for regular passenger service with registration PH-AEI.
 In 1937, it was sold to British Airways Ltd, where it was registered as G-AEPU and used to transport passengers across the English Channel.
 Swedish company G.A.
 Flygrender purchased the aircraft in 1939, and it was ferried to Sweden via Amsterdam, Copenhagen and Torslanda on April 7, 1939.
 In Sweden, registered as SE-AHA the aircraft mainly flew in the Gothenburg area.

 During the Winter War, the Swedish National Socialist organization Nationella Samlingen organized a national fundraising drive for Finland's anti-Bolshevik war.
 With money obtained, it purchased the above-mentioned F.VIII from G.A.
 Flygrederi, for 73,500 Swedish kronor.
 Thus, Swedish SE-AHA became Finnish OH-FOA and was flown to Finland on 11 November 1940.
 Once in the Finnish Air Force, it was given code FE-1.
 Due to the bad condition of its wings, it first had to be overhauled.
 It took until 4 August 1941 before the plane was transferred to LeLv 46.
 There, it was mainly used to transport wounded soldiers from the island of Lunkula.
 Ten flights were made before the aircraft was destroyed on 27 September 1941, due to engine failure caused by air in the fuel system.
 The crew escaped unharmed despite their crash-landing in the woods; they were transporting at least one seriously injured passenger at that moment.